-2.4.4.2.2 DBS Development
+2.4.3.2.2 DBS Development

 This capability will require CDM solutions to collect information about attributes in the FISMA containers.
 This capability is related to VUL attributes related to the software components associated with the MDR and adds provenance of information system components to SWAM attributes.
 This capability is related to DATA_PROT when data masking/obfuscation is used to generate test data to support the development process.
-This capability is related to DATA_SPIL when the breach/spillage is related to weaknesses in development or supply chain.